-Consolidated Notifications Management
+Consolidated Notifications

-The Consolidated Notifications Management feature allows ENS customers to select by frequency and/or by number the PNR, Queue and Profile notifications.
+The Consolidated Notifications Management feature allows ENS customers to select by frequency and/or by number of notifications.
 Host messages are compared to each ENS customer profile.
 If an Event Notification Management option is associated with the message, ENS will hold the message until the notification condition has been met and will "batch" all the messages as a single notification.